molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 23: Determine trio

-This step will determine which samples are related in the project vcf
+This step will determine which samples are related in the project vcf.

 **Toolname:** vcfped
 **Scriptname:** DetermineTrio